Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 You learn two different Manoeuvre of your choice from the "[Manoeuvre Options]" section from the Battle Master subclass.
 Many Manoeuvre enhance an attack in some way.
 You can use only one Manoeuvre per attack.
 Each time you learn new Manoeuvre, you can also replace one Manoeuvre you know with a different one.

+You learn one additional Manoeuvre of your choice when you reach Barbarian level 6, 10, and 14.
+Each time you learn new Manoeuvre, you can also replace one Manoeuvre you know with a different one.

 #### Superiority Dice

 You have three Superiority Dice, which are :die-d6: d6s.
 A Superiority Die is expended when you use it.
 You regain all expended Superiority Dice when you finish a Short Rest or Long Rest.

-You gain an additional Superiority Die when you reach Barbarian level 6 (four dice total) and 14 (five dice total)
+You gain one additional Superiority Die when you reach Barbarian level 6 (four dice total), and 14 (five dice total)

 #### Saving Throws